Shootout at Wadala

-Shootout at Wadala is a 2013 Indian action-crime film written and directed by Sanjay Gupta.
-The film stars Anil Kapoor, John Abraham, Manoj Bajpayee, Tusshar Kapoor, Kangana Ranaut and Sonu Sood.
+Shootout at Wadala is a 2013 Indian Hindi-language crime action film written and directed by Sanjay Gupta.
+The film stars Anil Kapoor, Ronit Roy, John Abraham, Tusshar Kapoor, Manoj Bajpayee, Kangana Ranaut and Sonu Sood and Mahesh Manjrekar.
 It is a prequel to the 2007 film Shootout at Lokhandwala.
 In the film, Manya, a diligent student, lands in prison for killing a gangster who attacked his brother, Bhargav, who eventually dies.
 Soon, Manya escapes jail and forms his own gang to seek revenge.

 Based on the book Dongri to Dubai: Six Decades of the Mumbai Mafia by Hussain Zaidi, the film dramatises the encounter by Bombay police in which gangster Manya Surve was shot dead.
 It took place at the junction adjacent to Dr. Ambedkar College, Wadala, Bombay on 11 January 1982.

-Shootout at Wadala was released on 3 May 2013 and received mixed reviews from critics, It grossed over ₹82 crore against a budget of ₹65 crore.
+Shootout at Wadala was released on 1 May 2013 and received mixed reviews from critics, It grossed over ₹82 crore against a budget of ₹49 crore.

 Plot

-In a police van, Afaaque Baaghran listens to the story narrated by a gangster, Manya Surve, who is gravely injured by bullets.

-Manya is a decent student at Kirti College, Dadar.
-He is in love with Vidya Joshi and takes her to his mother to discuss their marriage.

-Manya has an older brother named Bhargav Surve, who is a mawali (rowdy).
-Bhargav is in conflict with an underworld don named Bhatkar and is currently on the run.
-Soon enough, Bhargav is attacked and beaten up by Bhatkar's goons.
-Manya steps in to save him.
-While Manya grabs one of the goons, Bhargav stabs the goon, who dies on the spot.

-On the day of Manya's exam results, before he can learn his grades, Manya and his brother are arrested.
-Manya is publicly humiliated in the college by Inspector Ambolkar and ends up in Yerwada Central Jail.
-In prison, a convict named Munir saves Manya from being attacked by a goon named Potya during lunch time.
-During this assault, Bhargav is killed.
-Munir befriends Manya and another convict named Veera.
-Veera trains Manya to become stronger.
-Manya is eventually challenged by Potya.
-Potya attacks him from behind and beats Manya up, to which Manya responds by stabbing Potya to death.